Ex-Obama intel bosses snipe at Trump from sidelines amid concern over politicized agencies

 And the current battle between law enforcement circles and congressional Republicans over the controversial memo on alleged surveillance abuse has pulled Obama-era spy guys even deeper into the brawl.

-Former CIA director John Brennan, just before the memo was published, scorched House Republicans for their vote to release it.
+Former CIA Director John Brennan, just before the memo was published, scorched House Republicans for their vote to release it.

 “I had many fights with Congressional Dems over the years on national security matters,” he tweeted last week.
 “But I never witnessed the type of reckless partisan behavior I am now seeing from Nunes and House Republicans.
 Absence of moral and ethical leadership in WH is fueling this government crisis.”

-This came on the heels of Brennan’s criticism of President Trump reportedly labeling some African countries as “s---hole” countries.
+This came on the heels of Brennan’s criticism of President Trump reportedly labeling some African nations as “s---hole” countries.

 “Lady Liberty, our founding fathers, and generations of right-thinking Americans are all weeping tonight over the atrocious comments attributed to Donald Trump, who continues to demonstrate daily that he is a deeply flawed person,” he tweeted.